WilliamLoy/rackspace-how-to-new/content/rackspace-email/rackspace-email-storage-maintenance-and-best-practices.md

-It is important to check  the **Usage** for user to determine which users are nearing capacity.
+It is important to check  the **Usage** for mailboxes to determine which users are nearing capacity.
 Below are recommendations for users nearing their storage capacity.

 - Notify users near capacity and counsel them on archiving items to free up mailbox storage.